zhengshuai1001/JiKouCompany/README.md

 Courage doesn't always roar.
 Sometimes courage is the quiet voice at the end of the day whispering, 'I will try again tomorrow.

+What would life be if we had no courage to attempt anything?